Extra resources never hurts!

 When water damage happens, knowing who to call is the first step in relieving some of the stress.
 But when a flooding occurs?
 It is even better to know that we at SERVPRO® of Salem/Plaistow have a network of other franchises to pull in the equipment, resources and man power needed to help the large losses.
 Here are 5 examples of how we were able to support each other across the country.

-- The Siberian Express in 2015 created record breaking sub-zero temperatures and broken pipes from Florida to Maine.
-257 crews helped during these ice dams, with even SERVPRO of Lawrence working with teams from Alabama and Tennessee to help our homeowners.
+- The Siberian Express in 2015 created record breaking broken pipes from Florida to Maine.
+257 crews helped during these ice dams, with even SERVPRO of Salem/Plaistow calling in help from Alabama and Tennessee to help our homeowners.

 - In April of 2016, Houston was engulfed in 2-4 inches of rain per hour.
 Eighty-one crews produced over 360 jobs in this historic event that left Harris County with 18 inches of rain.